 All children under the age of 18 must have a parent or legal guardian with a photo ID present to sign up for a library card.
 All policies regarding restriction of cards based on overdue materials, fines, or expired cards will be upheld for children of all ages.

-In order to use a computer or Chromebook, patrons should have a library card in good standing.
+In order to use a computer, Chromebook, or laptop, patrons should have a library card in good standing.
 Adults without a library card may show staff their photo ID to obtain a guest pass.
 Minors without a library card will be allowed on a public access computer only with consent from a parent or guardian.

 Patrons may not download or install software to Library computers.
 Patrons using public access computers may download data to an external device, but must provide their own devices.

 Patrons must use headphones or earbuds when sound is playing on a computer or other device.
-Adult patrons must supply their own headphones or earbuds.
-Headphones are available to purchase at the circulation desk.
+Headphones are available at the circulation desk.

 The Library, to the best of its ability, will erase all patron data from public computers.